sadamakis/Python_Supervised_Unsupervised_Solutions/CONTRIBUTING.md

 ## License

-By contributing to Supervised_Unsupervised_Solutions, you agree that your contributions will be licensed under the [LICENSE.md](LICENSE.md) file of this repository.
+By contributing to Python_Supervised_Unsupervised_Solutions, you agree that your contributions will be licensed under the [LICENSE.md](LICENSE.md) file of this repository.

 Thank you for your contributions!